aperture147/wordpress-typesense-indexer/README.md

 ## TODO
 - Better CLI
-- Create permalink base on `wp_options`.`option_name='permalink_structure'`.
+- Create permalink base on `wp_options.option_name='permalink_structure'`.
 Currently permalink is hard-coded to structure which is equivalent to `%category%/%postname%/%author`